Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds

 When $p=0$, a similar identity holds if we take $\{\widetilde{\psi}_j\}$ to be the orthonormal basis for $\mathcal{H}_{0,q}(\mathbb{S}^{2n+1})$, since $U(n)$ also preserves the space of (anti) CR functions.
-Argue similarly as in the proof of Corollary~\ref{cor:mul}, $\sum_{j} |\widetilde{\psi}_j|^2$ is constant on the sphere.
+Arguing similarly as in the proof of Corollary~\ref{cor:mul}, we deduce that $\sum_{j} |\widetilde{\psi}_j|^2$ is constant on the sphere.
 The last assertion is essentially Theorem~1 in \cite{rudin1984}. \end{example} \begin{example}[cf. \cite{son2018}] \rm Let $S_r$ be the compact strictly pseudoconvex real hypersurface in $\mathbb{C}^{n+1}$ defined by $\rho = 0$, where

 Then $S_r$ is the boundary of the smoothly bounded strictly pseudoconvex Reinhardt domain $\{ \rho < 0\}$.
 It is well-known that $S_r$ is locally homogeneous as a CR manifold, but not globally homogeneous.
 Thus, Corollary~\ref{cor:mul} does not apply for this case.